Skip to main content

 The Air We Share: Making the Invisible Visible in Galway’s Westside

 In the vibrant neighbourhood of Westside, Galway City, a quiet but important movement has been unfolding, one that invites residents to look up, breathe in, and ask a simple but important question: What’s really in the air around us?
-'The Air We Share' is a project that is transforming how communities understand, feel, and act on air quality and climate challenges in their everyday lives.

-What began with a shared desire to “make the invisible visible” has grown into a creative, scientific, and community-rooted exploration of the air we breathe.
+What began with a shared desire to ‘make the invisible visible has grown into a creative, scientific, and community-rooted exploration of the air we breathe.
 By blending citizen science, artistic interpretation, and local knowledge, The Air We Share has become a unique model of climate engagement, one that is imaginative, collaborative, and grounded in lived experience.

 A Community Learning to Read the Air